glassypdm/glassypdm-server/README.md

 - [ ] file upload routes `/ingest` `/ingestreq`
 - [ ] POST `/commit` route with db transaction
 - [ ] route where we can get new files since a commit ID for a project
-- [ ] `/project/info` return if user can manage project permissions/settings
+- [x] `/project/info` return if user can manage project permissions/settings

 ## Build Instructions
 Prerequisites:
 - `go`
 - `sqlc`
+`sqlc` is used to generate type-safe interfaces for queries defined in `query.sql`.
 ```bat
 :: generate database functions using sqlc
 sqlc generate